dougeby/IntuneDocs/intune-user-help/install-apps-cpapp-windows.md

 After you share, the recipient will receive a link and a message to view the app's details.
 The link opens the Company Portal **App details** page.

-## Available apps
+## Available and required apps
+Apps are assigned to you by your organization, and labeled in Company Portal as either **Available** or **Required**.

-Your organization selects apps that are appropriate and useful for you at work or school.
-These apps are the only ones you'll find in the Company Portal.
+* Available apps: These apps are selected by your organization, and are appropriate and useful for work or school.
+They are optional to install, and are the only apps you'll find in the Company Portal to install.

+* Required apps: These apps are neccessary for work and school and are deployed directly to your device.
+These apps are automatically installed for you without intervention.

 Apps are also made available to you based on your device type.
 For example, if you're using the Company Portal app for Windows, you'll have access to Windows apps, but not iOS apps.

-## Required apps

-Your organization might deploy some apps directly to your device and mark them as **Required**.
-These apps will automatically be installed for you without intervention.

 ## Request an app for work or school
 If there's an app you need, but don't see in Company Portal, request it.
 Find contact details for your **Helpdesk** in the Company Portal app, on the help & support page.
 You'll find the same contact information on the [Company Portal website](https://go.microsoft.com/fwlink/?linkid=2010980).